-Soundgarden and some of its influences
+Soundgarden and their musical influences

-Which bands were influenced by Soundgarden
+Which bands were influenced by Soundgarden?